Coronavirus variants may lead to false negative results with molecular tests - FDA | Health

 Coronavirus variants may lead to false negative results with molecular tests - FDA

-Genetic variants of the novel coronavirus, including the one found in UK, could impact the performance of some molecular COVID-19 tests and lead to false negative results, the U.S. Food and Drug Administration (FDA) said on Friday.
-The agency has alerted clinical laboratory staff and health care providers to the possible false negative results from any molecular test, and has asked them to consider such results in combination with clinical observations, and repeat testing with a different test if COVID-19 is still suspected.
+The U.S. drugs regulator said on Friday genetic variants of COVID-19, including the one found in the UK, could lead to false negative results from some molecular COVID-19 tests, but the risk of the mutations affecting overall testing accuracy is low.
+The U.S. Food and Drug Administration (FDA) said it has alerted lab staff and healthcare providers to the possible false negative results and has asked them to consider such results in combination with clinical observations, and use a different test if COVID-19 is still suspected. (https://bit.ly/3ost0R6)

-Scientists have said newly developed vaccines should be equally effective against the new variant.
-The FDA said on Friday its analysis found the performance of three tests, that have received emergency use authorization, to be impacted by genetic variants of the coronavirus, but noted that the impact does not appear to be significant.
+Thermo Fisher Scientific Inc's TaqPath COVID-19 combo kit and Applied DNA Sciences' Linea COVID-19 assay kit were found to have significantly reduced sensitivity due to certain mutations, including the B.1.1.7 variant or the so-called UK variant, according to the agency.
+However, the detection patterns of both tests may help with early identification of new variants in patients, the FDA said.

-Thermo Fisher Scientific Inc's TaqPath COVID-19 combo kit and the Linea COVID-19 assay kit were found to have significantly reduced sensitivity from mutations, including the B.1.1.7 variant or the so-called UK variant, according to the agency.
-However, since both the tests are designed to detect multiple genetic targets, the overall test sensitivity should not be impacted, the FDA said.
+The performance of Mesa Biotech's Accula test can also be impacted by the genetic variants, the health regulator added.
+Mesa said its test would tolerate the genetic variation presented by the new strain and that it should not have an impact on clinical performance of the test.

-Mesa Biotech's Accula SARS-COV-2 test performance can also be impacted by the genetic variants, according to the health regulator.
+Britain said in December rapid lateral flow tests being deployed in the country's mass-testing program can identify the variant, while Roche said its molecular test for COVID-19 was unlikely to be affected by the mutant strain of the virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)